Hariharandharmaraj/Nostra/README.md

 ## Contact

 Have questions or suggestions?
-Feel free to [reach out](mailto:your-email@example.com).
+Feel free to [reach out](mailto:harimak.d@gmail.com).

 ---

-Remember to replace placeholders like `link-to-your-project-banner.png`, `your-username`, and `your-email@example.com` with actual details relevant to your project.
-Additionally, you can customize the feature list, getting started instructions, and acknowledgments to match the specifics of your Nostra Page project.